Trial and ErosPrint

 In this case they required a literary show trial, with a comic-opera Podsnap forcing literary scholars to overpraise a deeply flawed if not actually bad novel, and blunt the intricate and subtle distinctions by which they had become used to defining themselves.
 They can be thankful there hasn’t been another such spectacle since.
 Their profession would probably not be able to survive it.

-Ben Yagoda is a professor of journalism at the University of Delaware and the author of many books, most recently an e-book, titled You Need to Read This: The Death of the Imperative Mode, the Rise of the American Glottal Stop, the Bizarre Populatiry of ‘Amongst,’ and Other Cuckoo Things That Have Happened to the English Language.
+Ben Yagoda is a professor of journalism at the University of Delaware and the author of many books, including an e-book titled You Need to Read This: The Death of the Imperative Mode, the Rise of the American Glottal Stop, the Bizarre Populatiry of ‘Amongst,’ and Other Cuckoo Things That Have Happened to the English Language.
 Visit him at benyagoda.com.

 Comments are closed for this post.